HevvsOlivia/URL-shortner/README.md

 ### Usage

-- Enter in terminal `pyhton manage.py runserver` to open app in localhost:8000
+- Enter in terminal `python manage.py runserver` to open app in localhost:8000

 ## Bugs